 Yes, this has been considered in the past but for the reasons stated above, the Late Start was a better solution.
 A survey was conducted in Spring, 2017, and the results were mixed.
 Slightly over half of the respondents did not oppose Late Start Mondays.
 We will survey once again in spring, 2018, to continue to look at options.

 10.)
 I am worried that I can't keep track of the schedule of when Late Start Mondays are.
 What can I do?

 We have the capability with our Skylert Notification system to send general reminders in addition to our current snow day/emergency messages.
-Instructions on how to make sure your phone/text/email is configured as such will be provided in the fall so that parents can get a reminder the night before a Late Start.
+Instructions on how to make sure your phone/text/email is configured as such has been provided so that parents can get a reminder the night before a Late Start.